antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 Source Generators are currently a C# only feature.
 Because this is the first preview, there are many things that can change between now and the released version.
 We do not intend on adding Source Generators to Visual Basic.
 If you're an F# developer and want to see this feature added, please search the suggestions or file a new one in the [F# language suggestion repository](https://github.com/fsharp/fslang-suggestions/).

-### Will Visual Basic and F# developers be able to use libraries that rely on Source Generators?

-Currently, no. Because Source Generators emit C# source code, they require the C# compiler.

 ### Do Source Generators introduce compatibility concerns for libraries?

-Potentially.
-If a library or framework author _replaces_ all mechanisms that use reflection today with Source Generators, then this would be a breaking change because the library would not be usable in VB or F#.
+Potentially yes, but realistically no. For example, we're keeping all of the reflection-based APIs that exist today for compatibility.
+We may add a source generator that augments them for C# developers as needed.
+We expect most library authors to do the same, and simply use Source Generators to augment current experiences for C# developers.
+If a library or framework author _replaces_ mechanisms that use reflection today with Source Generators, then this would be a breaking change because the library would not be usable in VB or F#.
 This is something that library authors will need to careful consider before adopting Source Generators.

 Cheers, and happy source generation!